Branching diffusions in random environment: Introduction and main results

 for every $t\in(0,\infty)$ and every $z\in[0,\infty)$ where the density function of $1/(2A_v^{(\beta)})$ satisfies

 on $(0,\infty)$ for every $v\in(0,\infty)$. \end{corollary}

 The proof is deferred to Section~\ref{sec:Laplace.transform}.

 The asymptotic behavior of the survival probability strongly depends on $\al$.
 As in the case of classical branching processes, the survival probability stays positive, converges to zero polynomially fast or converges to zero exponentially fast according to whether the process is \emph{supercritical} ($\al>0$), \emph{critical} ($\al=0$) or \emph{subcritical} ($\al<0$), respectively.
 Now in case of a random environment it is known for BPREs that there is another phase transition in the subcritical regime.
 For BDREs this phase transition turns out to occur at $\al=-\sigma_e^2$.
-We adopt the standard notation of the literature on BPREs for the different regimes and say that the BDRE is \emph{weakly subcritical} if $-\sigma_e^2<\al<0$, \emph{intermediately subcritical} if $-\sigma_e^2=\al$ and \emph{strongly subcritical} if $\al<-\sigma_e^2$.
+We adopt the standard notation of the literature on BPREs for the different regimes and say that the BDRE is \emph{weakly subcritical} if $-\sigma_e^2<\al<0$, \emph{intermediately subcritical} if $\al=-\sigma_e^2$ and \emph{strongly subcritical} if $\al<-\sigma_e^2$.
 The following theorem establishes the asymptotic behavior of the survival probability of BDREs including explicit expressions for the limiting constants.
+For the rest of this article, we concentrate on the subcritical regime; the supercritical regime is then subject of the forthcoming paper~\cite{Hutzenthaler2011ECP}.

 \begin{theorem} Assume $\al\in\R$ and $\sigma_b,\sigma_e\in(0,\infty)$.
 Let $(Z_t,S_t)_{t\geq0}$ be the strong solution of~\eqref{eq:BDRE}.
 Then we have that